bcgsc/biobloom/README.md

   -v  --version          Display version information.
   -t, --threads=N        The number of threads to use.

-Advanced options:
+Bloom filter options:
   -f, --fal_pos_rate=N   Maximum false positive rate to use in filter.
 [0.0075] -g, --hash_num=N       Set number of hash functions to use in filter instead
                          of automatically using calculated optimal number of functions.
   -k, --kmer_size=N      K-mer size to use to create filter.
-[25] -s, --subtract=N       Path to filter that you want to uses to prevent the
-                         addition of k-mers contained into new filter.
-You may only use filters with k-mer sizes equal the one you wish to create.
+[25] -d, --no_rep_kmer      Remove all repeat k-mers from the resulting filter in
+                         progressive mode.
   -n, --num_ele=N        Set the number of expected elements.
 If set to 0 number
                          is determined from sequences sizes within files.
+[0]

+MultiIndex Bloom filter options
+  -m, --multi_index      Generate a MultiIndex Bloom Filter.
+Experimental -S, --seed_str=N       Generate a miBF using multiple spaced seeds instead of
+                         kmers.
+Expects list of seed 1s & 0s separated by spaces.
+  -F, --by_file          For miBF, assign IDs by file rather than by fasta header -c, --colli_id         Compute k-mer collision IDs for miBF.
+Experimental -C, --colli_analysis   Compute k-mer collision matrix.
+Experimental

+Options for progressive filters:
-[0] -P, --print_reads      During progressive filter creation, print tagged reads to STDOUT in FASTQ format [disabled] -r, --progressive=N    Progressive filter creation.
-The score threshold is specified by N, which may be either a floating point score between 0 and 1 or a positive integer.
+  -r, --progressive=N    Progressive filter creation.
+The score threshold is
+                         specified by N, which may be either a floating point score between 0 and 1 or a positive integer.
 If N is a positive integer, it is interpreted as the minimum number of contiguous matching bases required for a match.
+  -s, --subtract=N       Path to filter that you want to uses to minimize repeat
+                         propagation of k-mers inserted into new filter.
+You may only use filters with k-mer sizes equal the one you wish to create.
+  -d, --no_rep_kmer      Remove all repeat k-mers from the resulting filter in
+                         progressive mode.
+  -a, --streak=N         The number of hits tiling in second pass needed to jump
+                         Several tiles upon a miss.
+Progressive mode only.
+[3] -l, --file_list=N      A file of list of file pairs to run in parallel.
+  -b, --baitScore=N      Score threshold when considering only bait. [r] -e, --iterations=N     Pass through files N times if threshold is not met.
   -i, --inclusive        If one paired read matches, both reads will be included
                          in the filter.
 Only active with the (-r) option.
+  -I, --interval         the interval to report file processing status [10000000] -P, --print_reads      During progressive filter creation, print tagged reads
+                         to STDOUT in FASTQ format for debugging [disabled]

 Report bugs to <cjustin@bcgsc.ca>.
 ```